 This is with Cloudflare enabled on both sites with minification.

-So on average Kinsta is only 0.28s faster with magnification enabled.
+So on average, Kinsta is only 0.28s faster with modification enabled.
+This is rather disappointing considering the price difference between Kinsta and GURU.

 Load Test 1